oniony/TMSU/README.md

     - tmsu-fs-rm     Removes files from the filesystem and TMSU
     - tmsu-fs-mv     Moves a file in the filesystem and updates TMSU
     - tmsu-fs-merge  Merges files (deleting all but the last)
-  * Tag values can now be renamed or delete using the new --value option on the 'rename' and 'delete' commands.
+  * Tag values can now be renamed, deleted and merged using the new --value option on the corresponding subcommands.
+  * Tag values can now be used in implications.
+However implied values do not yet work properly in comparisons using the <, <=, > or >= operators.
   * Added integration tests covering CLI.

 v0.5.2